catalinpit/hashnode/ckq7m5wh5082bi5s1blwhfp1l.md

 ## Learn How To Use MySQL With Node.js And Docker

+> I also have a YouTube channel!
+Do not forget to subscribe [here](https://catalins.tech/youtube).

 In this tutorial, you learn how to use a MySQL database in your Node.js project with Docker.
 You will build a simple application that allows you to collect email addresses from people.

 The technologies used in this tutorial are as follows: